-8.3 Protocol deviations
+8.3 Protocol Deviations

-The number of patients excluded from SAF, FAS, MFAS, and PP and reasons for exclusion will be summarized by treatment group and overall.
+The number of subjects excluded from SAF, FAS, MFAS, and PP populations and reasons for exclusion will be summarized by treatment group and overall.

 Analysis set membership details will be listed, including reason for exclusion from each analysis set.